surajbnr/2048-game/README.md

 Features:

-Classic 2048 gameplay
+-Classic 2048 gameplay

-Tkinter-based GUI
+-Tkinter-based GUI

-Score tracking
+-Score tracking

-Game over detection
+-Game over detection

 How to Run:

-Press F5 or Run in Visual Studio Code or Python IDLE or in any other alternatives.
+-Press F5 or Run in Visual Studio Code or Python IDLE or in any other alternatives.

-Requires Python with Tkinter module.
+-Requires Python with Tkinter module.